playcanvas/pcui/BUILDGUIDE.md

-# PlayCanvas Editor
+# Building a UMD Bundle

-As the PlayCanvas Editor only supports UMD builds of libraries, to use PCUI in a project we will have to create our own bundled build.
-This can be done with the following steps:
+If you need a UMD version of the library so that you for example, it can useed with a PlayCanvas Editor project, please use the following steps:

 * Create a new folder and navigate to it on command line.
 * Create a new NPM project with `npm init` and accept the default options.